 Lecture Exams & Comprehensive Final Exam: There are four in-person exams and one in-person Comprehensive Final Exam (CFE).
 Each lecture exam will include a mix of multiple-choice, fill-in-the-blank, matching, true/false, essay, and identification questions.
 Exam dates are listed in the syllabus.
 The final exam will also incorporate a project or presentation.
-This sentence is bonus, copy it into your syllabus quiz.

 Lecture Quizzes: There are four lecture quizzes throughout the course, each with a set time limit for answering the questions.
-The quizzes will be conducted online.
+The quizzes will be conducted online, and Respondus Lockdown Browser is required.
 Lecture quiz due dates are listed in the syllabus.